merely-useful/py-rse/index.md

     She means well---she really does feel bad about letting people down---but somehow her tasks are never finished until the last possible moment.
-    Of course, that means that everyone who is depending on her can't do their work until *after* the last possible moment...
+    Of course, that means that everyone who is depending on her can't do their work until *after* the last possible moment.

--   *Petra*'s favorite phrase is "why don't we".
+-   *Petra*'s favorite phrase is "why don't we."
     Why don't we write a GUI to help people edit the program's configuration files?
     Hey, why don't we invent our own little language for designing GUIs?